 - Hypertrophic scar: This type of scar is typically raised, red in color, and can be a different pigment from the rest of your skin.
-These scars are common in areas of tension or movement, like around joints, or if the area was not properly sutured.
+These scars are common in areas of tension or movement, like around the joints, or in an area that was not properly sutured.

 - Keloid scar: This type of scar occurs when your body does not stop healing itself.
 A keloid forms when the body thinks the wound has not yet been healed and continues generating scar tissue around it.
 This results in a raised, bumpy, and even bulbous scar.
 The difference between a keloid scar and a hypertrophic scar is that keloids go beyond the boundaries of the original wound.
 Genetics and a darker skin tone can make someone more prone to keloid scarring.
 Compared to other skin types, darker skin has larger fibroblasts, both in quantity and size, as well as larger mast cell granules (a type of white blood cell involved in wound healing).
 Both of these properties are believed to cause darker skin types to be susceptible to scarring and keloid formation.

-- Protect yourself with SPF: Sun protection should always be a priority but, post-surgery, limiting sun exposure is at an all-time high of importance.
-Dr. Gregory Buford, F.A.C.S., Denver, Colorado plastic surgeon and author of Eat, Drink, Heal, explains that “scars can tend to darken when exposed to sunlight as a direct result of melanocyte activation.
+Sun protection should always be a priority but, post-surgery, limiting sun exposure is at an all-time high of importance.
+Gregory Buford, MD, a Colorado-based plastic surgeon and the author of Eat, Drink, Heal, explains that “scars can tend to darken when exposed to sunlight as a direct result of melanocyte activation.
 As such, we recommend that all of our surgical patients cover their scars for at least one year following their procedure to avoid this issue.”

-- Apply an over-the-counter treatment: "We love SkinMedica Scar Recovery Gel," says Dr. Russak.
+"We love SkinMedica Scar Recovery Gel," says Dr. Russak.
 "We always recommend it to our patients post immediate trauma to the skin and even for minimizing aged scars."
 SkinMedica Recovery Gel uses a Centella asiatica complex to soften the appearance of red or pink scarring.
-Dr. Joubin Gabbay, plastic surgeon and Medical Director of Gabbay Plastic Surgery in Beverly Hills, recommends Biocorneum, a silicone gel to protect wounds from sun exposure and prevent the formation of hypertrophic scars.
+Joubin Gabbay, MD, plastic surgeon and Medical Director of Gabbay Plastic Surgery in Beverly Hills, recommends Biocorneum, a silicone gel to protect wounds from sun exposure and prevent the formation of hypertrophic scars.

-How to minimize the appearance of raised or indented scars
+How to Minimize the Appearance of Raised or Depressed Scars

 Raised or indented scarring results in uneven skin texture and is often addressed with similar treatments; smoothing skin texture and minimizing pigment differential.